 We strongly believe in the use of positive reinforcement training methods, which have been shown to be more effective than aversive methods and punishments.

 In October 2020, we became the first major pet retailer to stop selling any human or bark-activated shock collars in our Petco Pet Care Centers or online.
 We also called on the rest of the pet industry and consumers to join our movement to #stoptheshock by launching an online petition aimed at creating responsible regulation for the retail sale of shock collars to general consumers.

 The safety of our products is paramount.
-Our Six Steps to Total Quality assurance process is designed to ensure the safety, quality, and reliable performance of our Owned Brand products.
-It encompasses each stage of the product lifecycle from vendor selection and product conception, through design, development, production, and testing, to consumer monitoring and improvement.
+Our Six Steps to Total Quality assurance process is designed to ensure the safety, quality, and reliable performance of our owned brand products.
+It encompasses each stage of the product lifecycle from vendor selection and product conception through design, development, production, testing, consumer monitoring and improvement.

 Petco Love, formally named The Petco Foundation, is an independent 501(c)(3) nonprofit that is proudly leading the way in pet lifesaving programs.
-Together, Petco and our generous customers have donated $330M, enabling Petco Love to save 400,000 pets from euthanasia.
+Together, Petco and our generous customers have donated $330M to date, enabling Petco Love to save 400,000 pets from euthanasia.
 These funds have also allowed Petco Love to serve families and create communities that are closer, healthier, and stronger.